Isiah Thomas Responds To Michael Jordan’s Criticism From ‘The Last Dance’

-On Sunday night, the third and fourth episodes of the ESPN documentary The Last Dance revisited the heated rivalry between the Chicago Bulls and the Detroit Pistons.
-As a result, former Pistons point guard Isiah Thomas found himself a target of renewed criticism almost 30 years after he and his teammates walked off the court in the final seconds of their elimination in the 1991 Eastern Conference Finals at the hands of Michael Jordan and the Bulls.
+On Sunday night, the third and fourth episodes of the ESPN documentary The Last Dance revisited the heated rivalry between the Chicago Bulls and the Detroit Pistons of the 1990s.
+As a result, former Pistons point guard Isiah Thomas found himself a target of renewed criticism almost 30 years after he and his teammates walked off the court in the final seconds of the 1991 Eastern Conference Finals.
+The game would see the Pistons eliminated at the hands of Michael Jordan and the Bulls.

-At the time, Chicago’s sweep of Detroit was a passing of the torch, with the two-time defending champion Pistons finally defeated by Jordan on his way to the Bulls’ first title.
-The 1991 series was a culmination of several bruising playoff matches in previous years and Jordan’s comments in The Last Dance revealed that there is still some bad blood between him and the team referred to as “The Bad Boys.”
+At the time, Chicago’s sweep of Detroit was a passing of the torch, with the two-time defending champions — the Pistons — finally being defeated by Jordan on his way to the Bulls’ first title.
+The 1991 series was a culmination of several bruising playoff matches in previous years, and Jordan’s comments in The Last Dance revealed that there is still some bad blood between him and the team referred to as “The Bad Boys.”

-In an interview on the documentary, Thomas defended the decision by himself and his Detroit teammates to leave the court and not congratulate the Bulls on their victory by referencing the series when they were on the opposite end of that passing of the torch, their defeat of the Boston Celtics in the 1989 NBA playoffs.
-Thomas claimed that the Celtics walked off the court after their defeat and the only congratulations they gave were from players that hadn’t exited quickly enough.
-Thomas said he had no problem with that and didn’t understand why the Bulls would have any problem with what they did.
+In an interview on the documentary, Thomas defended the decision — enacted by himself and his Detroit teammates — to leave the court and not congratulate the Bulls on their victory.
+Thomas made this defense by referencing the series when they were on the opposite, winning end of a bitter game, their defeat of the Boston Celtics in the 1989 NBA playoffs.
+Thomas claimed that the Celtics walked off the court after their defeat, and that the only congratulations offered up came from Celtics players that hadn’t exited quickly enough.
+Thomas said he had no problem with that, and didn’t understand why the Bulls would have any problem with what he and the Pistons did in 1991.

 However, Jordan had no time for Thomas’ explanation.
-When producers of the documentary tried to show him a video of the interview, he brushed it aside before he even watched it, saying Thomas had years to polish what his true intentions were.
+When producers of the documentary tried to show him a video of the interview, he brushed it aside before he even watched it, making his dislike of Thomas plain.

 “You can show me anything you want.
 There’s no way you can convince me he wasn’t an (expletive).”